Help & Technical Support

 Read all assignment instructions very carefully - multiple times if needed.

-Use the Netiquette standards (See Next Section) to actively participate and interact with your classmates and instructor.
+Use the Netiquette standards (See Next Section) to actively participate and interact with your instructor.

 Don't be afraid to ask for help.
 If you are struggling, contact your instructor or peers for help.
 The sooner the better.